mnestix/mnestix-browser/README.md

 ### Cypress Testing

 We use Cypress for End-to-End-Testing.
 In order to navigate to the right folder and run Cypress you can use the following command.
-In order to use cypress testing `yarn start` must be running.
+In order to use cypress testing the Mnestix Browser must be running.

 #### Open the cypress application